AllysonGustavo1/AllysonGustavo1/README.md

 # 👋 Hi there

-I'm Allyson Gustavo, an Information Technology student at UFRN, with an emphasis on software development.
-I'm also a technician in Electronics by IFRN.
+I'm Allyson Gustavo, an Information Technology student at UFRN and a technician in Electronics by IFRN.
 Check out my portfolio [here](https://allysongustavo.github.io/)

 # 💻 Tech Stack